open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 - Ints.
 Ints are represented by any digit, optionally prepended by plus (`+`) or minus (`-`).
 Internally the OTTL represents all ints as `int64`
 - Floats.
 Floats are represented by digits separated by a dot (`.`), optionally prepended by plus (`+`) or minus (`-`).
 The leading digit is optional.
 Internally the OTTL represents all Floats as `float64`.
 - Bools.
 Bools are represented by the exact strings `true` and `false`.
 - Nil.
-Nil is represented by the exact strings `nil`.
+Nil is represented by the exact string `nil`.
 - Byte slices.
 Byte slices are represented via a hex string prefaced with `0x`

 Example Literals